arielf/cuts/README.md

 extracting 3 columns from a single file:

 ```
-# -- the traditional cut way:
+# -- the traditional, cut way:
 $ cut -d, -f 1,2,3 file.csv

 # -- the cuts way: shorter & sweeter: